-Many health care organizations have traditionally relied on M&A to grow or diversify, either as an opportunity (e.g., increase market share) or to mitigate threats (e.g., changing reimbursement models).
-However, M&A may not always be the best option due to constraints with capital, talent, and organizational structure.
-Technology advances in the past few years have enabled health care organizations to achieve similar ends (growth and diversification) through a newer avenue—platform-enabled ecosystems—paving the way for transforming traditional business models.
+Many health care organisations have traditionally relied on M&A to grow or diversify, either as an opportunity (e.g., increase market share) or to mitigate threats (e.g., changing reimbursement models).
+However, M&A may not always be the best option due to constraints with capital, talent, and organisational structure.
+Technology advances in the past few years have enabled health care organisations to achieve similar ends (growth and diversification) through a newer avenue—platform-enabled ecosystems—paving the way for transforming traditional business models.

-How well are health care organizations adopting and leveraging this new business model to improve quality of care, reduce costs, and personalize the health care consumer experience?
-To understand this, the Deloitte Center for Health Solutions analyzed health tech investment trends and conducted 10 interviews with a diverse set of leaders from health care organizations, health tech innovators (startups), and investors.
+How well are health care organisations adopting and leveraging this new business model to improve quality of care, reduce costs, and personalise the health care consumer experience?
+To understand this, the Deloitte Center for Health Solutions analysed health tech investment trends and conducted 10 interviews with a diverse set of leaders from health care organisations, health tech innovators (startups), and investors.
 Areas of discussion included understanding existing initiatives focused on building platforms to convene ecosystems, early value generated, and learnings from these endeavors.

 Five principles that can enable an effective, sustainable platform-based ecosystem are described below (figure 3).

-It is no secret that health care, as an industry, sits on valuable but underutilized assets—be it clinical expertise and provider availability or data, such as fragmented and disconnected clinical and claims data, or factors that influence drivers of health (also known as social determinants of health).
-Interviewees emphasized how building platform-enabled ecosystems enabled their organizations to access and unlock the value of these underutilized assets.
+It is no secret that health care, as an industry, sits on valuable but underutilised assets—be it clinical expertise and provider availability or data, such as fragmented and disconnected clinical and claims data, or factors that influence drivers of health (also known as social determinants of health).
+Interviewees emphasised how building platform-enabled ecosystems enabled their organisations to access and unlock the value of these underutilised assets.
 Telemedicine platforms, for example, leveraged untapped provider availability, allowing clinicians to see patients anywhere at any time, and in a safer environment during the pandemic.
-Data was also discussed as an underutilized asset.
-Real-world evidence companies have identified underutilized assets in data and created a marketplace for data suppliers and buyers to convene.
+Data was also discussed as an underutilised asset.
+Real-world evidence companies have identified underutilised assets in data and created a marketplace for data suppliers and buyers to convene.

-Leading organizations that are building platform-enabled ecosystems acknowledge several advantages of bringing together participants through this business model.
-For example, as accountable care organizations continue to grow, the root causes of health such as drivers of health are impacting the risk hospitals take on.
-While hospitals cannot provide housing, groceries, job training, etc., they can partner with community-based organizations and leverage technology to make it easier for patients to connect with these organizations.
+Leading organisations that are building platform-enabled ecosystems acknowledge several advantages of bringing together participants through this business model.
+For example, as accountable care organisations continue to grow, the root causes of health such as drivers of health are impacting the risk hospitals take on.
+While hospitals cannot provide housing, groceries, job training, etc., they can partner with community-based organisations and leverage technology to make it easier for patients to connect with these organisations.
 Health plans can delegate disease management to virtual-first providers, negating the need for the health plan to build such solutions from the ground up, quickly scaling their use for better outcomes.
-Organizations are preferring to partner with suppliers using networked platforms than owning the suppliers to advance their ambitions.
+Organisations are preferring to partner with suppliers using networked platforms than owning the suppliers to advance their ambitions.

-While monetizing an ecosystem, one of the most crucial decisions is whom to charge, since the different roles played by various platform users mean that charging them differently can have widely varied network effects.
-Interviewees cautioned that monetization should be a carefully calibrated exercise.
+While monetising an ecosystem, one of the most crucial decisions is whom to charge, since the different roles played by various platform users mean that charging them differently can have widely varied network effects.
+Interviewees cautioned that monetisation should be a carefully calibrated exercise.
 Minor miscalculations can impact the value of network effects exponentially and hamper the ecosystem’s success.

 Included Health16 is an ecosystem that aims to change the health care experience for consumers who have traditionally been underserved, such as individuals who identify as LGBTQ+.

 Included Health enables consumers from these underserved communities to connect virtually with providers from similar ethnicities and backgrounds.
 This helps forge long-term provider relationships, reduces disparities in care delivery, and builds patient trust in the health care system.
 Included Health also works with employers to offer employees more care options and make it easier for them to find the best and most affordable care.
-The platform leverages multiple solutions and offerings to steer utilization of an underutilized asset (LGBTQ+ affirming clinicians), amplify engagement, and enhance consumer experience.
-It analyzes its data to understand the solutions and services consumers need on their journey across the entire health care continuum and to improve care.
-Furthermore, Included Health providers can access patient data at any given point of the patient journey to provide personalized care.
+The platform leverages multiple solutions and offerings to steer utilisation of an underutilised asset (LGBTQ+ affirming clinicians), amplify engagement, and enhance consumer experience.
+It analyses its data to understand the solutions and services consumers need on their journey across the entire health care continuum and to improve care.
+Furthermore, Included Health providers can access patient data at any given point of the patient journey to provide personalised care.

-Health care organizations looking to position themselves for the Future of HealthTM and navigate current forces—such as COVID-19, value-based care, data liquidity, consumer expectations, digital transformation, and virtual health—should consider convening a platform and/or joining an ecosystem.
-Organizations should consider the following as they shape their thinking around how to use platforms and ecosystems:
+Health care organisations looking to position themselves for the Future of HealthTM and navigate current forces—such as COVID-19, value-based care, data liquidity, consumer expectations, digital transformation, and virtual health—should consider convening a platform and/or joining an ecosystem.
+Organisations should consider the following as they shape their thinking around how to use platforms and ecosystems: